 The CA Agile Central Database Connector retrieves Agile Central (AC) entity item information and writes to a CSV file or Postgres database table.
 The Agile Central Database Connector is classified as a one-way and one-time mechanism.
+The connector runs on Windows, Linux or Mac.
 Information in Agile Central is never altered.
 Information is only written to CSV files which are used to populate tables in your target database.
 The Agile Central Database Connector consists of software that you run on your platform according to your desired schedule.
 The configuration of the connector is expressed in a YAML text file.
 A configuration file can list one or more Agile Central entities as long as each entity specified is a leaf entity in the Agile Central Data Model.
 Common entities are story, defect, task, release, and user.
 See the AC Help documentation, in particular the sub-document concerning the WSAPI, for more information on AC entities and the data model.

 Database Requirements and Considerations

 - You must already have a database installed, set up, and operational; this connector does not create a database.
 The connector does not need to be installed or run on the same host on which your database resides.
 The database must be on a host that is reachable on the network on which you install the connector.
 The user you specify in the DB section of the configuration must have permissions to create database tables.

 - The connector emits CSV files for the purpose of bulk loading tables in your target database and saves them to CSV/<database_name> directory.
 The database name is set in the DB section of the configuration file, in Name property.
 Do not name your database default since CSV/default directory is reserved for CSV files created during CSV-only mode.